aditya-moghe/notification-service-master/README.md

 For Testing Access http://localhost:8082/swagger-ui.html#/

 ## Settings
 1. Make sure all email and slack properties are configured properly in `application.properties`.
+For Slack I created Bots and through that I am sending notification to Slack Channel.
 2. If G-Mail, configured as your mail service then set `Allow less secure apps = ON` in Sing-in & Security of your google account to send message properly .
+Note: I created test account through which I am sending notification to different channel, can refer same mail account.